Ceasar/Encyclopedia/src/Plato_Protagoras.rst

 Protagoras explains that they are unique parts, related to each other as the parts of a face are related to the whole face, and separate, so that a man can one but not the other.
 Furthermore, each has a distinct function.
-Socrates goes on to show that justice and holiness are nearly identical, and then does the same with wisdom and temperance (by showing both to be the opposite of folly, and getting Protagoras to agree everything has only one opposite).
-Protagoras "assent, but with great reluctance".
-Socrates concludes that temperance and wisdom are the same, as before justice and holiness appear to be the same.
+Socrates goes on to show that justice and piety are nearly identical, and then does the same with wisdom and temperance (by showing both to be the opposite of folly, and getting Protagoras to agree everything has only one opposite).
+Protagoras "assented, but with great reluctance".

 Socrates threatens to leave
 --------------------------------------------------------------------------------

-Socrates then continues down a line asking about what "good" is, to which Protagoras replies with a speech, answering that the good is expedient for man, but not all things expedient for man are good, and some things that are not good for man are good for other animals and vice-versa.

-After Protagoras's speech, Socrates, realizing that Protagoras oration's are making discussion impossible, claims he has poor memory and asks Protagoras to cut his answers short.
-Protagoras resists, and Socrates pins him on his reputation of being able to both speak at length or with speak with brevity.
+To conclude the arguments, Socrates attempts to show that justice and temperance are identical.
+As he begins his questions, Protagoras, annoyed, evades one with a speech.
+Socrates, asks Protagoras to cut his answer short, claiming (almost certainly falsely) that he has a bad memory.
+Protagoras refuses, and Socrates pins him on his reputation of being able to both speak at length or with speak with brevity.
+Protagoras resists, under the impression that the dialogue is a "battle of words".
+[14]) Socrates points out that as Protagoras is being uncooperative and announces he should leave for another engagement.
+Callias begs him to say, but Socrates replies that if Protagoras does not cooperate, then he is simply unable as much as he would like to say.

-Protagoras resists, claiming that "if I had followed the method of disputation which my adversaries desired, as you want me to do, I should have been no better than another, and the name of Protagoras would have been nowhere."
-Socrates restates his admission that he is unable to follow long speeches, and point out that as Protagoras is being uncooperative, he should leave and get going to another engagement.
-Callias stops him, begging him to say, to which Socrates replies that he simply cannot compete.
-Callias replies that each man may speak his own way, to which Alcibiades replies that that is false.
+Callias replies that each man may fairly speak his own way, but Alcibiades refutes him.
 Hippias proposes that Socrates choose an umpire for the discussion, but Socrates objects that no suitable umpire could be chosen.
-Socrates proposes instead that if Protagoras will not answer, then Protagoras should be allowed to ask as many questions as he likes to Socrates, and afterward Socrates should be allowed to ask as many question as he likes to Protagoras, to which everyone agrees.
+At last, Socrates proposes that if Protagoras will not answer, then Protagoras should be allowed to ask as many questions as he likes to Socrates, and afterward Socrates should be allowed to ask as many question as he likes to Protagoras, to which everyone agrees.

-The Poetry of Simonides
+Virtue in the Poetry of Simonides
 --------------------------------------------------------------------------------

-TODO
+Protagoras announces that he believes poetry to be the principal part of education and proposes to transfer the question of virtue to its domain.

+Protagoras refers to a work by Simonides that begins "Hardly on the one hand

 Interlude
 --------------------------------------------------------------------------------

-Socrates grants that Protagoras may ask as he is inclined, but suggests no longer discussion poems and returning to Socrates' original question, stating that discussing poetry is vulgar, and that educated men amuse each with orderly conversation.
+Socrates grants that Protagoras may ask as he is inclined, but suggests no longer discussing poems and returning to Socrates' original question, stating that discussing poetry is vulgar, and that educated men amuse each with orderly conversation.
 Protagoras tries to avoid answering, but decides to argue after Alcibiades points out that Protagoras is refusing to answer.